godfilf/AnsibleIaC/README.md

 ## Achivement

 L'obiettivo di questo script integrato è quello di poter lanciare in modo integrato all'installazione di kolla-ansible, dei playbook custom che ci permetteranno di poter installare kolla in ambienti customizzati con vincoli infrastrutturali.

+## How does it work

+- The initialize command:
+  --> check if the specified pkgs are installed;
+  --> check if venv already exists, if not it will create it; --> create a obj list with custom playbooks in et/ansible/playbooks;